 Salad.
 It can get boring.
 Especially if you have it everyday of the week.
 Sometimes, you just need an interestingly delicious lunch to get you through the workday.
 Panzanella is a twist on a salad that learned from a chef in Venice.
 Essentially a salad without the lettuce.
 This recipe is full of fiber and healthy vegetables, plus you can make it for dinner and bring it cold to lunch the next day (even better).

-1 day old Italian Tuscan bread about 2 slices optional
+1 can of rinsed and drained chickpeas (or 1 day old Italian Tuscan bread about 2 slice- which is traditional)

 3 celery stalks